 In order to ensure that those individuals impacted by the storm do not become homeless the County will look to its HUD approved 2010-2015 Consolidated Plan and its current Action Plan to implement transitional housing for individuals who have been displaced by the storms.

 Housing and Services for Transition to Permanent Housing and Independent Living: The County anticipates that it will support applications for funing during the duration of this CDBG-Disaster Recovery Grant by other entities.
-The County will particularly support those applications by other entities for programs to benefit the rferenced homeless sub-populations.
+The County will particularly support those applications by other entities for programs to benefit the referenced homeless sub-populations.
 Housing and services for transition to permanent housing and independent living will continue to be provided to homeless and homeless subpopulations.
-Efforts will be made to increase the time that homeless individuals remain in permanent housing and to encourage more individuals to move to fromransitional to permanent housing.
-Many organizationthat povie theeservics are fundedby various Action Plan Programs (CDBG and ESG for example). <&t;Assistance forPreventinLow-Incoe Individus and Familis wih Chilren (speiallythose witinomeselo30 percet of mean) frBomnHomelss: The Co ntpls toprovide assistance to low and very low income homeowners in order to rehabilitate structures classified as substandard.
-The program will provide affordable housing assistance to low and very low income households who otherwise could become homeless.
+Efforts will be made to increase the time that homeless individuals remain in permanent housing and to encourage more individuals to move to from ransitional to permanent housing.
+Many organization that povie theeservics are fundedby various Action Plan Programs (CDBG and ESG for example). <&t;Assistance forPreventinLow-Incoe Individus and Familis wih Chilren (speiallythose witinomeselo30 percet of mean)

+frBomnHomelss:e Cntpls torovie assitance tlownd verywncomeownes in ordertorehbilitatstucuresassified asubstadard. he program willprovide afordablhousing assistance to low and very low income households who otherwise could become homeless.
 The County anticipates that it will also support applications for funding during the duration of this CDBG-Disaster Recovery Grant by other entities that provide services to prevent low-income households from becoming homeless.
-Several organizations that provide these services are funded by various Action Plan Programs (CDBG and ESG for example).
+Several orgaizaios tht provide tese servics aefunded byarious ActioPlan Prorams (CDBG anESGor example).bsp; /pgt;

-Assistance to address the special needs of persons who are not homeless identified in accordance with 24 CFR 91.215(e).
+Assistance to adress the special needs of persons who are not homeless identified in accordance with 24 CFR 91.215(e).
 The County anticipates that it will support applications for funding during the duration of this CDBG-Disaster Recovery Grant by other entities to provide assistance to the County's special needs population by increasing the availability of housing for the disabled (mental, physical, and developmental) and to increase the availability of housing for the low-income elderly and frail elderly, persons with alcohol or other drug addiction, persons with HIV/AIDS andheir families, and public housing residents.
 Several organizations that provide these services are funded by various Action Plan Programs (CDBG and ESG for example).